hack4impact-calpoly/spokes/docs/documentation.md

 - **What it does:**
   Displays navigation links for "Job Board", "List Job", and (if the user is an admin) "Spokes Dashboard".
   Implements a "Scroll to Top" button that appears when the user scrolls down on the job board.
-Uses a hamburger selector for mobile to store the tabs
+Uses a hamburger selector for mobile view so that more tabs can be accommodated,
 - **Dev Note:**
   Uses a custom hook (`useScrollDirection`) to determine scroll behavior.
 Adjust responsiveness and scrolling thresholds as needed.
   The spokes dashboard is always displayed for now, will need to add logic later for only spokes admin